Seb-geospatial/BlenderMapDEM/README.md

 renderDEM(dem_dir = 'path/to/dem.tif', output_dir = 'path/to/outputRender.png', exaggeration = 0.5, resolution_scale = 25, samples = 2)
 ```

-For more information on using Blender to execute this function, see the [Blender Usage](#usage) section.

 <br/>

 ### simplifyDEM() <a name = "simplify"></a>